XRPLF/xrpl-dev-portal/content/concept-accounts.md

 ## Transaction History

 In the XRP Ledger, transaction history is tracked by a "thread" of transactions linked by a transaction's identifying hash and the ledger index.
-The `AccountRoot` ledger node has the identifying hash and ledger of the transaction that most recently modified it; the metadata of that transaction includes the previous state of the `AccountRoot` node, so it is possible to iterate through the history of a single account this way.
+The `AccountRoot` ledger object has the identifying hash and ledger of the transaction that most recently modified it; the metadata of that transaction includes the previous state of the `AccountRoot` node, so it is possible to iterate through the history of a single account this way.
 This transaction history includes any transactions that modify the `AccountRoot` node directly, including:

 - Transactions sent by the account, because they modify the account's `Sequence` number.
 These transactions also modify the account's XRP balance because of the [transaction cost](concept-transaction-cost.html).
 - Transactions that modified the account's XRP balance, including incoming [Payment transactions][] and other types of transactions such as [PaymentChannelClaim][] and [EscrowFinish][].

 The _conceptual_ transaction history of an account also includes transactions that modified the account's owned objects and non-XRP balances.
-These objects are separate ledger nodes, each with their own thread of transactions that affected them.
-If you have an account's full ledger history, you can follow it forward to find the ledger node objects created or modified by it.
+These objects are separate ledger objects, each with their own thread of transactions that affected them.
+If you have an account's full ledger history, you can follow it forward to find the ledger objects created or modified by it.
 A "complete" transaction history includes the history of objects owned by a transaction, such as:

 - `RippleState` objects (Trust Lines) connected to the account.
 - `DirectoryNode` objects, especially the owner directory tracking the account's owned objects.